Five big takeaways from President Biden’s 2023 State of the Union Address

 A very different moment came in the midst of the partisan back-and-forth.

-Biden’s comments about the death of Tyre Nichols, made as Nichols’ mother and stepfather looked on from the gallery, resonated in an appropriately somber chamber.
+Biden’s comments about the death of Tyre Nichols, made as Nichols’s mother and stepfather looked on from the gallery, resonated in an appropriately somber chamber.

 Biden recalled how he had never had to have “the talk” with his children— commonplace among Black Americans, in particular — about how to minimize the dangers if they were to be stopped by police.